 Still, if you provide the right information to the SSA, working part-time may be an option.
 In this article, we’ll cover the work limitations you should be aware of and the steps you should take to ensure your income doesn’t jeopardize your benefits.

 The rules here do vary pretty drastically depending on what disability benefits program you qualify (or hope to qualify) for.
-Let's break everything you need to know about working on SSDI (Social Security Disability Insurance) jump here.
-For information on SSI (Supplemental Security Income) jump here.
+Let's break everything you need to know about working on SSDI or SSI.

-When you qualify for Social Security Disability Insurance, the Social Security Administration (SSA) needs to know you’re not doing “substantial and gainful activity.”
+When you qualify for Social Security Disability Insurance, the Social Security Administration needs to know you’re not doing “substantial and gainful activity.”
 Let’s explore what those mean:

 The SSA needs to know that you can’t work in substantial or gainful ways.
 If you can, your application will not be approved when you apply.
 If, over time, your ability to work improves and you’re found to be able to work in a substantial or gainful way, the SSA will transition you off of Social Security Disability benefits.

 Your SGA income is calculated from the money you makefrom workthat you pay taxes on.
 There are different limits on what you can make each month for blind and non-blind people.

 In 2023, the monthly maximum you can make while receiving social security benefits as a non-blind person is $1,470 per month gross income.
 Blind people can make up to $2,460 per month gross income and keep getting their disability payments.